 Tips on Color in the Header

-It’s best if your header has the same color scheme as the rest of your website.
-In fact, your header often sets the tone for the whole color scheme.
+It’s best if your header has the same colour scheme as the rest of your website.
+In fact, your header often sets the tone for the whole colour scheme.

-Use just one or two main colors in your header.
-These colors should complement the rest of your site.
+Use just one or two main colours in your header.
+These colours should complement the rest of your site.